BinaryVortex/Emoji-Spinner/README.md

 ![Emoji Spinner Screenshot](Screenshot%202024-08-25%20193509.png)

-> If the screenshot doesn't appear, add a screenshot image at `images/screenshot.png` (recommended size: 800×450px).
-You can also replace the path above with your preferred image filename.

 ## Demo

 Open `index.html` in your browser to see the spinner in action.
 No build step or dependencies required — just a static page.